top of page

 There is an acrimonious pulse of weather.
 IN AN EL NINO YEAR EXPECT SPRING FLOODING CAUSED BY THE Pineapple Express.

-BUT, LET US GO BACK TO DECEMBER.
-The first 3 Decembers of our new decade might seem like a normal pulse of December wintry cold, unless you were in Hawaii, which is discussed four paragraphs below.
-But, what developed the December of 2022 was like none other in memory, for it surpassed the Blizzard of '77 and the nightmare of Feb.
+BUT, LET US JOT DOWN TO A PAST December, DECEMBER OF 2022The first 3 Decembers of our new decade, if memory serves me right, seemed like rootin-tootin normal pulses of any December wintry cold with Christmas cheer, unless you were in Hawaii, which is discussed four paragraphs below.
+But, what developed the December of 2022 was like none other in memory, for it surpassed the Blizzard of '77 and the other blizzard nightmare of Feb.
 2011, specifically Chicago, although not exclusively, as mentioned in this author's ebook, Alert: For The Times.

 Well, as reported elsewhere, the wind gusts report for the month of Dec.
 2021 were astronomical and rather historic with Hawaii experiencing a second snow storm in a few days (courtesy of NBC and EXTREME WEATHER & NATURAL DISASTERS).
-In summer of 2023, the world was drawn to Hawaii as a horrible thing happened on one of the islands of the Hawaiian chain when a hideous weather storm hit Maui August of 2023 that caused a horrendous fire storm that was made worse by the winds created by the energies of Hurricane Dora, courtesy of SkyLive.
+In summer of 2023, the world was drawn to Hawaii as a horrible thing happened on one of the islands of the Hawaiian chain when a hideous weather storm of a different nature hit Maui August of 2023 that caused a horrendous fire storm that was made worse by the winds created by the energies of Hurricane Dora, courtesy of SkyLive.

 You've heard of Chicago the Windy City?
 Welcome to St Louis another Windy City, courtesy of Jimbobcaptian.
 Watch the trash can at Bush Stadium.
 Acrimonious weather is having its share of strange repeats in times when such events usually do not occur.
+The world continues its share of very strange windy weather events.

 The Day After Tomorrow and the Berezovha mammoth